scalavision/bash4s/README.md

 import bash4s._

 // !!
 This will write the script named `test.sh` to /tmp/test.sh
-// as long as the java "java.io.tmp" variable is available
+// as long as the java "java.io.tmp" variable is available,
-// or it will save it to current working directory ls"-halt .".run("test.sh")
+// or the script will be saved to current working directory. ls"-halt .".run("test.sh")
 ```

 And save the file in your editor!

-It should compile, run and output: `0`
+It should compile, run and print : `0` to the screen.

-As a `successful` result type from running the script in the background (this way of running it is blocking!).
+`0` is the `successful` result type, returned by the shell from running the script in the background (this way of running it is blocking!).

 Other good editors supported by `metals` (scala language server) are: